apache/fury/docs/protocols/java_object_graph.md

 ### collection header
 - For `ArrayList/LinkedArrayList/HashSet/LinkedHashSet`, this will be empty.
 - For `TreeSet`, this will be `Comparator`
+- For subclass of `ArrayList`, this may be extra object field info.

 ### elements header
 In most cases, all collection elements are same type and not null, elements header will encode those homogeneous